Azure/Avere/docs/maya_azure_batch_avere_vfxt_demo.md

 This step downloads the frames to render, the client mounting script, and the render task script to the appropriate machines.

-1. On the controller download a Maya scene to the controller's `/nfs/node1/demoscene` folder.
+1. On the controller, download a Maya scene to the controller's `/nfs/node1/demoscene` folder.

-   This demo uses the Royalty Free cartoon candles example from https://www.turbosquid.com/3d-models/cartoon-candles-3d-model-1238207.
+   This demo uses the royalty-free cartoon candles example from https://www.turbosquid.com/3d-models/cartoon-candles-3d-model-1238207.

-2. Copy the downloaded unzipped scene to the folder "/nfs/node1/demoscene" on the Avere vFXT volume.
+2. Copy the downloaded unzipped scene to the folder `/nfs/node1/demoscene` on the Avere vFXT volume.

 3. Copy the following file, keeping the same name, to the Avere vFXT volume.
 Store it in a folder named ``/nfs/node1/bootstrap``: